ongchinkiat/robond-perception/README.md

 For each object model, 50 sample instances are used.
 The models are trained using SVM using a Linear Kernel.

+The scripts for feature capture and training are in pr2_capture_features.py and pr2_train_svm.py.

 The trained model achieve an accuracy of 95%.

 ![Confusion Matrix](https://github.com/ongchinkiat/robond-perception/raw/master/pr2_train_matrix.jpg "Confusion Matrix")